mrdevet/PygamePlus/docs/_api/pygameplus.md

 Returns the event loop object.

-This is really only necessary if you need to change the frame rate of the event loop while it is running or it you need to kill the event loop.
+This is really only necessary if you need to change the frame rate of the<br />event loop while it is running or it you need to kill the event loop.

 ### `load_picture(picture)`

 Load a picture into your program.

-This is useful if you will be changing the picture of a Sprite often.
-You can load the picture once and then change the picture to this object.
+This is useful if you will be changing the picture of a Sprite often.<br />You can load the picture once and then change the picture to this<br />object.

 This function returns a pygame Surface.